taikedz/bash-builder/README.md

 ### `bbuild`

-The main combiner script that processes the scripts, each into a single executable file.
+The main collater script that processes the scripts, each into a single executable file.

-	bbuild FILES ...
+	bbuild SOURCEFILE [DESTFILE]

-Each file will be processed for `#%include` directives, and each file specified will produce its own standalone script.
+The source file will be processed for `#%include` directives, and produce an output file in `build-outd/` by default, or in the destination file if specified.

 Use the `#%include` directive in your scripts to import snippets from the builder path `$BBPATH`, or specify a file to import: